Attack on Titan: Anime

-An anime series based on the manga is currently being aired in Japan.
-Produced by Wit Studio and directed by Tetsurō Araki, a first season aired between April 7, 2013, and September 29, 2013, originally on Mainichi Broadcasting System (MBS).
-The second and the third season, directed by Masashi Koizuka, first aired from April 1, 2017, to June 17, 2017, and between July 23, 2018, and July 1, 2019, respectively on MBS and NHK General TV.
-Upon the airing of the final episode of the third season on July 1, 2019, it was announced that the fourth and final season of the anime series is scheduled for release in Fall 2020 on NHK General.
+An anime television series based on the manga was produced by Wit Studio and directed by Tetsurō Araki.
+The first season aired between April 7, 2013, and September 29, 2013, originally on Mainichi Broadcasting System (MBS).
+The second and the third season, directed by Masashi Koizuka, first aired from April 1 to June 17, 2017, and from July 23, 2018, to July 1, 2019, respectively on MBS and NHK General TV.
+Upon the airing of the final episode of the third season on July 1, 2019, it was announced that the fourth and final season of the anime series was scheduled for release in Fall 2020 on NHK General.
 On September 23, 2020, NHK listed the final season on their broadcasting schedule.
-It began airing on December 7, 2020.
-The final season was announced to have changed studios, with production being taken over by MAPPA.
-Producer Toshihiro Maeda said that Wit Studio "refused" to produce the final season "due to scheduling" issues.
+The series was announced to have changed studios, with production being taken over by MAPPA.
+The fourth season premiered on December 7, 2020.
+Producer Toshihiro Maeda said that Wit Studio refused to produce the final season "due to scheduling" issues.
 The final season's main staff includes directors Yuichiro Hayashi and Jun Shishido (chief), character designer Tomohiro Kishi, art director Kazuo Ogura, 3D CG Director Takahiro Uezono, scriptwriter Hiroshi Seko, and music composers Hiroyuki Sawano and Kohta Yamamoto.
-For the final season, former 3DCG Director Shuuhei Yabuta was the only returning staff member from Wit Studio.
+For the final season, former 3D CG Director Shuuhei Yabuta was the only returning staff member from Wit Studio.
 The first 16 episodes of season 4 aired until March 29, 2021, and the second part, consisting of 12 episodes, aired from January 10 to April 4, 2022.
-A third and final part will air in two halves; the first half, a one-hour special, premiered on March 4, 2023.
+The third and fourth parts initially aired as two television specials; the first premiered on March 4, 2023, while the second premiered on November 5 of that same year.

 Other Attack on Titan-related manga or light novels were also adapted into anime.
-Two OVA episodes, based on the Attack on Titan: No Regrets prequel manga, were bundled with the 15th and 16th volumes of the main series, released on December 9, 2014, and April 9, 2015, respectively.
+Two original animation DVD (OAD) episodes, based on the Attack on Titan: No Regrets prequel manga, were bundled with the 15th and 16th volumes of the main series, released on December 9, 2014, and April 9, 2015, respectively.
 An anime television adaptation of Attack on Titan: Junior High began airing in October 2015.
 The series was directed by Yoshihide Ibata at Production I.G.
-A three part OVA of Attack on Titan: Lost Girls was released in 2017 and 2018 with the limited editions of volumes 24, 25, and 26.
+A three-part OAD miniseries of Attack on Titan: Lost Girls was released in 2017 and 2018 with the limited editions of volumes 24, 25, and 26.